 Viña Santa Rita Estates, Chile

-Viña Santa Rita Estates has five wineries in Chile and another in Argentina, and are one of the world’s most respected wine brands.
+Viña Santa Rita Estates has five wineries in Chile and another in Argentina and are one of the world’s most respected wine brands.
 They are leaders in wine quality, exports, business ethics and sustainability.
 They found that 43% of their emissions were packaging related, with a further 46% related to transportation.
 In consequence, their glass bottles are now 24% lighter.

-Wine, as with all human activities, has a carbon footprint and emits greenhouse gasses throughout its journey from grape to glass.
+As with all human activities, Wine has a carbon footprint and emits greenhouse gasses throughout its journey from grape to glass.
 In particular, packaging and transportation are areas where significant reductions are possible.
 Rather than face elimination, glass bottles have a vital role to play.
 A mix of initiatives, including rightweighting, offer proven environmental improvements.
 So far, this has been an evolutionary process with a long way to go, but enlightened wine producers, brands and even entire wine regions are making considerable progress.
 Rightweighting is a practical solution using existing technologies and infrastructure.
 It’s socially equitable, economically viable and environmentally friendly.
 Less really is more.

 In short, there is rightly a place for glass wine bottles; we only need to use them more wisely.
 Hence as wine drinkers, we can help play a part too – let’s get our glass recycling to 90%!